foldda/rda/README.md

 <img src='img/Post-office-system.png' width='550' align='center'>
 </div>

-Also, technical speaking, having the XML/JSON schemas used in building the pipelines, the connected programs are “tightly coupled” by the fixed data models defined by the schema, and become inflexible to changes.
+Also, technical speaking, having the XML/JSON schemas used in building the pipelines, the connected programs are “tightly coupled” by the fixed data models defined by the schema, making them inflexible to changes.
 If one of the programs has evolved and the data model needs to be changed, the pipelines need to be modified to accomdate the changes, and the situation can be more complex if the data model is depended by multiple parties and they cannot make the change at the same time.

-So the idea is to create a post-office-like a data-exchange "service", common data communication layer that is not dependent to a specific data model, for programs freely exchanging data between each other.

-## Enabling Universal Data Exchange
+## Towards Universal Data Exchange

 Universal Data Exchange, or UDX, is an envisioned data communication service for all programs to use for exchanging data.
 UDX provides the benefits of being convenient and cost-effective using the same “post-office-like” approach - that is, by sharing a common, generic data collection and delivery services, rather than individually building ad-hoc dedicated data-exchange solutions.